williamthom-as/cure/README.md

 - Doing complex transformations on values under specific rules.
 - Explode JSON values into individual columns per key.

+## When not to use

+Cure operates on a spreadsheet as a whole.
+There are features available that require a full parse of the file to extract the required data.
+These include:
+  - Extracting variables (ex. extract a value from A1 and add to each row).
+  - Non-zero indexed headers (ex. taking values from rows 4 -> 10, and using row 2 as the source header row).
+  - Expanding JSON fields into columns (ex.
+If row 1 has values [{"a":1, "b":2}], and row 2 has [{"c":3}], each row needs columns A,B,C, but row 1 doesn't know that until row 2.)

+If you have large datasets of streamable CSV data, there are more efficient and performant tools to use, with the caveat that you will not have access to the above features.

+**Tldr; if your spreadsheet size is large, you will need to consider your memory footprint.**

 ## Installation

 Install it yourself as: